|Back to Main Print This Page Email to a Friend|

 - Adults may take aspirin or other nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, other brands, generic).
 These remedies, however, are not very effective for postherpetic neuralgia.

 Antiviral drugs do not cure shingles, but they can reduce the severity of the attack, hasten healing, and reduce the duration.
-They may also reduce the risk of postherpetic neuralgia.
+They may also reduce the risk of postherpetic neuralgia and other complications.

 Antiviral drugs approved for treatment of shingles include: